orangeoceans/gondolaquest/gondcraft_manual/README.md

 ## Privacy notice

-The voidship is equipped with the computer system GOND-OS 85 that is necessary to all non-emergency function.
+The voidship's equipped computer system GOND-OS 85 is necessary to all non-emergency function.
 As part of the voidship's function and continuous self-improvement, GOND-OS 85 will record any data it finds useful, which may be shared with other GOND-OS 85 systems for any purpoes it finds relevant.

 ## Table of Contents
 1. Life suppport systems